ChatterjeeAyan/UPNA/README.md

-# Emergence of Topological Shortcuts in Machine Learning on Graphs
+# Emergence of Topological Shortcuts in Graph Machine Learning

 The performances of GNN and network configuration model is compared across various network datasets.